SQream/sqream_docs/data_ingestion/sqloader.rst

 SQLoader
 ********

-SQLoader enables you to load data into SQreamDB from other DBMS and DBaaS.
+:ref:`sqloader_as_a_service` enables you to load data into SQreamDB from other DBMS and DBaaS.

 For loading data from Oracle, check out this :ref:`preparing_oracle_for_data_migration`